For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Meliphagidae (Honeyeaters)

-YELLOW-SPOTTED HONEYEATER (Meliphaga notata) – We had several of these at Chambers Wildlife Lodge.
-[E]
+YELLOW-SPOTTED HONEYEATER (Meliphaga notata) [E]

 Spiny-cheeked Honeyeater, by participant Robert McNab